 A: The Student Awards and Financial Aid office is your first stop for information about student loans, awards and scholarships, and budgeting for school.

-There are a few different ways to access additional funds to help pay for your post-secondary education:
+There are a few different ways to access funds to help pay for your post-secondary education:

-- Student loans: There are many upsides to borrowing from the government but keep in mind that you have to repay your loans with interest after you graduate.
-Consider creating a budget to determine how much funding you may require and if it makes sense to look into other options, such as working part-time or reducing your spending.
+- Student loans: There are many upsides to borrowing from the government but keep in mind that you must repay your loans (interest is currently 0 for federal loans) with interest after you graduate.
+Consider creating a budget to determine how much funding you may require and, if it makes sense to you, look into other options, such as working part-time or reducing your spending.
+Try to eliminate debt prior to attending as servicing preexisting debt while in school is likely to impede your success.

-- Grants: Similar to awards and scholarships, grants do not need to be paid back.
-Canada/Alberta Works offers grants for eligible academic upgrading and ESL students while federal and provincial governments may automatically apply grants to your student loan, reducing the amount you owe.
+Grants: Similar to awards and scholarships, grants do not need to be paid back.
+The Foundation Learning Assistance program offers grants for eligible academic upgrading and ESL students while federal and provincial governments may automatically apply grants to your student loan, reducing the amount you owe.
+To qualify for these post-secondary grants you must apply through the student loan application process.
+Grant eligibility is related to family income.

 Stop by our offices at PA1130, call us at 403-320-3372 or email us for more information.